valentina-buoro/outreachy-contributions/README.md

 2) XGBoost expects class labels to start from 0 and be contiguous.
 Therefore I adjusted the y_train to start from 0.
 This will not affect the model's eventual output
 3) Backend server issues on render.
+Render does not support conda out of the box, and a conda environment is needed for Ersilia to run, hence the failed deployment.

 ## Solution to issues
 1) Featurisation of the data is reproducible, with `%run '../scripts/featuriser.py'`, I refrained from uploading the featurised dataset to github
 2) I adjusted the y_train to start from 0 using the min value of the target `Y`
 3) The webapp is currently served and accessible locally.
-I recorded a demo of the web application in action and updated steps to run the code locally
+I recorded a demo of the web application in action and updated steps to run the code locally.
+Another solution to expolore is to use RDKit to featurise the data, instead of using Ersilia

 ## Web application